 Transhuman: In XIII she goes from a Human to a L'cie.
 After XIII she goes from a L'cie to a human possessing the magic of a L'cie (according to "The Fragments After").
 Just before the events of XIII-2, she goes from a human possessing the magic of a L'cie to merging with the Goddess Etro and being called a "Warrior Goddess" at one point and having the manual state she's "something more than human... almost a Goddess herself".
 During Lightning Returns, she will now serve as "The Soul Liberator" and has been said to be even more powerful than before.

 After the events of XIII-2, which detailed the rather brutal outcomes and who needs to be stopped, she crystallized herself for three hundred years so she would come back again in a later and more proper time.
 Now, she has to save the world from chaos.
 She is the only playable character in this game.Tropes present only in 'Lightning Returns: Final Fantasy XIII:

-Snow is the leader of NORA, an armed neighbor watch that fights local monsters.
+Snow is the leader of NORA, an armed neighborhood watch that fights local monsters.
 When the Purge starts, they rebel against the Sanctum.
 He is engaged to Lightning's sister, Serah.
 Snow fights with his bare hands and Ice magic.
 His weapon is a special coat developed by the government which can alter the strength of the wearer.
 His Eidolon is Shiva, which splits into two sisters, Styria and Nix◊.
 They transform into a motorbike during their Gestalt Mode.General tropes and those present in the first game:

-Always Save the Girl: Snow is VERY dedicated to rescuing Serah, to the point where he abandons the others to save her at one point.
+Always Save the Girl: Snow is very dedicated to rescuing Serah, to the point where he abandons the others to save her at one point.

 Badass: Leads a rebellion against the Sanctum at the beginning of Chapter 1.